AlanSmythDeaf/Roversfanclub/README.md

 - I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for his support and guidance throughout the development of this project.
 - I would like to thank the [Code Institute](https://codeinstitute.net) tutor team weekly meeting for their support.
-- I would like to thank the Deaf people in our group[Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; knowing that all are in the same boat even though we all have difference background.
+- I would like to thank the Deaf people in our group [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; knowing that all are in the same boat even though we all have difference background.